mozilla/shield-studies-addon-template/docs/TESTPLAN.md

 * (Create profile: <https://developer.mozilla.org/Firefox/Multiple_profiles>, or via some other method)
 * Navigate to _about:config_ and set the following preferences.
 (If a preference does not exist, create it be right-clicking in the white area and selecting New -> String or Integer depending on the type of preference)
 * Set `extensions.legacy.enabled` to `true`.
 This permits the loading of the embedded Web Extension since new versions of Firefox are becoming restricted to pure Web Extensions only.
-* Set `shield.test.variation` to `kitten`.
+* Set `extensions.button_icon_preference.variation` to `kitten` (or any other study variation/branch to test specifically)
-* Go to [this study's tracking bug](tbd: replace with your studys launch bug link in bugzilla) and install the latest signed XPI
+* Go to [this study's tracking bug](tbd: replace with your study's launch bug link in bugzilla) and install the latest signed XPI

 ## Expected User Experience / Functionality